cliosight/cliosight_templates/platform_overview.md

 <img src="images/cliosight_app.png" />

 ### Creating Workflows in external code
 Data analysts use workflows to fine-tune machine learning models.
 Using Cliosight's workflow, a user can streamline the process of managing multiple jobs and triggers in an application within the platform.
 By automating data management tasks directly in external code via API, they can collect processed data in the corresponding databases.
-This way the effort needed to manage a project becomes much lesser than usual.
+This way the effort needed to manage high quality data in a project becomes much lesser than usual.

 ### Ensuring Trustworthiness
 It is indeed easy to designate a form for collecting data into a particular table only, in an in-built datasource.
 This is to ensure that the final insights derived from this data is highly reliable.